CSchoel/arbitrary-but-fixed/_drafts/why-prime-numbers-for-hashing.md

 And for good measure one that is quite large but not near any power of two, which I chose by calling `new Random(31).nextInt(1 << 15, 1 << 25)`.
 (The 31 is only in there for funsies, because I needed some number to fix the seed of the random number generator.)

 <div class="bokeh-container"><script src="/assets/img/prime31_28739431_28739481.js" id="prime31_28739431_28739481"></script></div>

+Apparently, Mersenne primes are not only *not better*, but actually worse than other primes.
+It seems like there is some kind of "gravity well" around powers of two, which drags the adjacent Mersenne primes into the performance abyss along with them.
+I suspect that this has something to do with the fact that all values in this area will have a quite large number of zeros in their binary representation.
+The effect we see is, however, extremely dependent on the test case.
+For the raw date and point tests it is much more pronounced than for words, and for the string version of points and dates it does not occur at all.

+In this regard, Mersenne primes might have been a poor choice to look at the effect of the size of the multiplicative factor on the collision performance, but the last test of a pseudorandomly generated number shows that there are fluctuations everywhere and that the only effect of size that we can reliably determine is that there are some use cases where extremely small and extremely large multiplicative factors perform equally badly.
+Therefore: "Large numbers are better" myth (mostly) busted!

+That being said, I have no good explanation for many of the observed phenomena in this test.
+Maybe I chose weird test cases, maybe I have some bugs in my simulation?
+If you want, you can [have a look at the source code](https://github.com/CSchoel/arbitrary-but-fixed/tree/main/assets/code/prime31).
+I would be grateful to hear if you found any errors, but currently I think the most likely explanation is the one I gave earlier:
+Finding a multiplicative factor that performs well for all test cases is extremely hard and predicting which patterns will occur in the keys of hash tables is next to impossible.
+After all, I bet you could think of at least a dozen other test cases that would be interesting to investigate right now.

+What do we take away from this?
+I would suggest four things:

+* It's always more complicated than you think at first glance.
+* In Java, it seems to be OK if not outright beneficial to implement hash functions based on String representations of objects.
+* Sometimes, rolling a die is the best way to avoid running into patterns that degenerate algorithmic performance.
+* If you really want to know if your hash function performs well for your application scenario, test it with data that is representative of this scenario.